 Right care for your menstrual cup

-How to clean your menstrual cup during your period:
+How to clean your menstrual cup during your period

 - First and very important: wash your hands!

 - Since silicon is not a material that harbors or shelters bacteria, it is safe to rinse it with cold water between changes and reinsert it.
-(In order to prevent discoloration is better to use cold water first and follow it by warm water afterwards).
+(In order to prevent discoloration is better to use cold water first and follow it by warm water afterward).
 Ideally every 4-8 hours, in order to make the blood flow, even though you run the risk of forgetting about your menstruation since it holds much more than tampons.

 - As you already know, you do not need to change so often, but when you do not have water with you, after emptying it you can use the help of toilet paper or natural wet papers (chemical free) in the go until the next chance to change.
 Another option is to have a bottle of water with you.